Constraining hot and cold nuclear matter properties from heavy-ion collisions and deep-inelastic scattering: Global fit of DIS, / and data

 \subsection{DIS fit}

 The DIS cross-section values in the model calculations are influenced by four model parameters, see Table~\ref{tab:model_parameters_list}.
-The two most important for our fit are three parameters from Eq.~\eqref{eq:p_saturation_scale}: the saturation scale of the proton, $Q_{s,0}$, and the growth of the saturation scale with decreasing $x$, parametrized by $\lambda$.
+The two most important ones for our fit are parameters of the average saturation scale~\eqref{eq:p_saturation_scale}: the value of $Q_{s,0}$ and the parameter $\lambda$ governing the growth of the saturation scale with decreasing $x$.
 We fix the parameter $\delta\equiv 1$, which models the decrease of the saturation scale with increasing $x$, since our fit is restricted to the kinematic region relevant for heavy-ion collisions, $x\leq 0.01$.
 The parameter $\sigma_Q$ from Eq.~\eqref{eq:log_norm_Qs_fluct}, which controls the fluctuation of the saturation scale, is present in the description of both DIS cross-sections and $p+p/p+A$ systems to describe the charged hadron spectrum.
-In this analysis, we keep this parameter fixed at the literature value of $\sigma_Q\equiv 0.5$, following Ref.~\cite{McLerran:2015qxa}.
+In this analysis, we keep this parameter fixed at $\sigma_Q\equiv 0.5$, following Ref.~\cite{McLerran:2015qxa}.

 By fixing $\delta$ and $\sigma_Q$, we are left with two free parameters -- $Q_{s,0}$ and $\lambda$ -- which we determine from the HERA data.
 To extract these parameters, we perform a Bayesian analysis, generating 1000 training points in a Maximum Projection Latin Hypercube Design~\cite{doi:10.1080/00224065.2019.1611351,10.1093/biomet/asv002} to efficiently cover the parameter space.
 We assume uniform priors in the ranges $[0.1,0.8]\;\mathrm{GeV}$ for $Q_{s,0}$ and $[0.1,0.5]$ for $\lambda$.
-The full model is then used to compute the cross-sections at all training points, assuming a five percent model uncertainty.
+The full model is then used to compute the cross-sections at all training points.
+We vary the model uncertainty such that the reduced $\chi^2$ is approximately unity, which is achieved by assuming a model uncertainty of $6.6\%$.
 These results are used to train a Gaussian Process (GP) emulator.
 For this, we employ the PCSK emulator from the Python package \texttt{surmise}~\cite{surmise2023}, developed by the BAND collaboration, to replace the full model with an efficient surrogate.
 To validate the emulator predictions, we use metrics introduced in Ref.~\cite{Roch:2024xhh}, which show that the root-mean-square uncertainty of the emulator is below $0.6\%$.
-With the trained emulator, we perform a Markov Chain Monte Carlo (MCMC) analysis to determine the posterior distributions of the parameters.
-Specifically, we use the Markov Chain Monte Carlo sampler package \texttt{pocoMC}~\cite{Karamanis:2022alw,Karamanis:2022ksp}.\footnote{For further details on the GP emulator and MCMC, see Refs.~\cite{Roch:2024xhh,Jahan:2024wpj,Jahan:2025cbp}.
-The emulator and MCMC tools are available at Ref.~\cite{hendrik_roch_2024_12807892}.}